 Prior studies of secondary teachers' meanings for slope, rate of change, and quotient typically focused on small numbers of teachers in an effort to model their meanings or to characterize their proficiency with these ideas (Ball, 1990; Coe, 2007; Fisher, 1988; McDiarmid & Wilson, 1991; Stump, 1999, 2001; Thompson, 1994b; Thompson & Thompson, 1994).
-Large scale investigations of mathematical knowledge for secondary teaching, such as the TEDS-M study of mathematical knowledge and pedagogical content knowledge did not release any items related to quotient, rate of change, fraction or measurement (Tatto et al., 2012).
+Large scale investigations of mathematical knowledge for secondary teaching, such as the TEDS-M study of mathematical knowledge and pedagogical content knowledge did not release any items related to quotient, rate of change, fraction or measurement (Tatto, Peck, Schwille, Bankov, Senk, Rodriguez, Ingvarson, Reckase, & Rowley, 2012).

 Since little is known about secondary teachers' meanings for the content they teach, we developed a diagnostic instrument, Mathematical Meanings for Teaching secondary mathematics (MMTsm), to help researchers and professional development leaders diagnose groups of secondary teachers' mathematical meanings (Thompson, 2016).
 Our aim was to help professional development leaders design interventions that would address weaknesses in teachers' meanings so that teachers can better help students.
-Studies of elementary teachers have demonstrated that teachers' scores on assessments of Mathematical Knowledge for Teaching are related to improvement in their students' performance (Hill, Ball, http://dx.doi.org/10.1016/j.jmathb.2017.09.003
+Studies of elementary teachers have demonstrated that teachers' scores on assessments of Mathematical Knowledge for Teaching are related to improvement in their students' performance (Hill, Ball, Blunk, Goffney, & Rowan, 2007).
+At the same time, while the aim of the MMTsm is diagnostic, using it on a large scale allows us to examine the prevalence of particular meanings and ways of thinking in larger populations of teachers.